emberjs/rfcs/text/0567-use-and-resources.md

 #### `update`

-A lifecycle hook that updates the `Resource` with fresh arguments.
+A lifecycle hook that updates the resource with fresh arguments.

-- If defined, runs after the arguments to a `Resource` instance change, or after any state tracked in the previous `start` or `update` call has changed.
+- If defined, runs after the arguments to a resource instance change, or after any state tracked in the previous `start` or `update` call has changed.
 - Receives fresh versions of the arguments passed to the resource definition.
 - By default `update` runs asynchronously, but if the state of the instance is